marmichno/carCustomization/README.md

 ## About project

-Customization of a car - Each car has its own configuration with prices for every element.
+Customization of a car - Each car has its own configuration with price for every element.
 App doesnt contain backend, configuration is saved in json file which is asynchronously imported simulating get request.
 Car models are compressed using draco compression to adapt them for web standards.